-As someone who grew up watching YouTube and playing video games, I have noticed that parents don’t always understand how their teens are using the internet.
+As someone who grew up watching YouTube and playing video games, I have noticed that parents don’t always understand how their teens use the internet.
 It’s a foreign world with different rules, different concerns, and even different leaders.
 There is an entire language around the internet that parents often don’t even know about.

 Yes, the usual internet safety tips are important.
 It’s important to tell teens not to post anything you don’t want people to find.
 But what your teen is watching is just as important as what your teen is posting.

 Here’s a recent anecdote that highlights a whole part of the internet parents have missed: Logan Paul, disgraced vlogger.
 (And please, Google him if you must, but don’t go to his channel.
 Negative attention still makes him money.)

 A vlog is an online blog that’s mainly videos.
 It’s almost like a diary, only for public consumption.
 Logan Paul posts videos of himself doing stupid things for views.
 His entire personality revolves around being obtrusive in public and catching it on camera.

 Maybe some would say this sort of content is harmless.
 But Logan Paul’s M.O. is always to push the boundaries.
 For example, in his recent vlogs about his trip to Japan, he posted a video of himself discovering a body in the famous Japanese Suicide Forest.
 That’s right, he found a recently deceased body and posted it for the views.
 And made money from it.